• Home

 Q: What are some good Chinese dishes?

-A: Chicken with snow peas and vegetables, chicken with cashews and vegetables, and chicken with broccoli.
+A: Chicken with snow peas and vegetables, chicken with cashews and vegetables, and broccoli.

 Q: What are some bad Chinese dishes?